firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=c&rss=1).

-The last time downloaded was found to be dated: Mon Jun  8 22:56:29 UTC 2015.
+The last time downloaded was found to be dated: Tue Jun  9 00:00:09 UTC 2015.

 The ipset `php_commenters` has **385** entries, **385** unique IPs.